 We also believe that the existing price point is a good balance - it is not cheap enough to encourage "impulse-purchasing" but is cheap enough that most struggling writers should be able to afford it (after all, it costs less than a curry with a round of beers).
 Scrivener has a slight learning curve and is quite a "deep" application, so we don't want to set the price at a point that will encourage people to buy without trying first and then find that it wasn't what they were expecting.

-Unfortunately Apple currently provide no educational pricing system for the Mac App Store, so it is not possible to provide educational discounts if you buy from there.
-Instead, you should buy from us direct, where you will get a 15% discount - just choose the educational licence from our web store after clicking on "Buy Now" on our product page.
+Unfortunately Apple currently provides no educational pricing system for the Mac App Store, so it is not possible to provide educational discounts if you buy from there.
+Instead, you should buy from us direct, where you will get a 15% discount - just choose the educational licence when purchasing from our web store.

 I have Scrivener 2.x and want to upgrade to Scrivener 3 - can I upgrade to the Mac App Store version?

 The only way to buy from the Mac App Store is by paying full price - if you own 2.x, you cannot get 3 at the discounted price from the App Store because it will not recognise you as a 2.x customer (the App Store currently has no concept of update pricing at all, in fact - we're really hoping that changes in the future).
 Instead, please email us at firstname.lastname@example.org with a proof of purchase and we will send you a discount coupon that you can use to purchase Scrivener 3 from our store.